koyeb-community/gcp-video-intelligence/README.md

 * A Koyeb valid account
 * Valid GCP service account configuration with permissions to access GCP video intelligence service
 * A Store to upload videos and save the function result

+> Videos must be type `mp4, .mpeg4, .mov, or .avi`